littlehorse-enterprises/lh-quickstart-java/README.md

 You have now passed the requirements to reach the level of Jedi Youngling.
 Want to become a Padawan, or even a Knight?
 Then keep reading!

 Here are some cool commands which scratch the surface of observability offered to you by LittleHorse.
-Note that we are _almost_ done with a UI which will let you do this via click-ops rather than bash-ops.
+Note that you can also access this information via the dashboard at `https://localhost:8080` to do this via click-ops, but in the following section we will show you how to interact with littlehorse through bash-ops.

 Also, note that everything we are doing here can be done programmatically via our SDK's, but it's easier to demonstrate with `lhctl`.